wso2-extensions/mi-inbound-cdc/docs/config.md

    </td>
    <td>Path to file where offsets are to be stored.
 Required when offset.storage is set to the &lt;…​>.FileOffsetBackingStore.
 <p>
-By default, the file will be stored at &lt;Product home>/cdc/ offsetStorage directory
+By default, the file will be stored at `&lt;Product home>/cdc/offsetStorage` directory
    </td>
   </tr>
   <tr>